vrchat-community/creator-companion/Docs/docs/vpm/packages.md

 :::caution

-Do not remove old versions of your VPM packages.
+Do not remove old versions of your VPM packages after publishing them.
 Removing old versions will break projects using [source control](https://vcc.docs.vrchat.com/vpm/source-control).

 :::